OJB-Quantum/Generative-Layout-Notebooks/README.md

 # Generative-Layout-Notebooks
 GDSII/OASIS layout generation done completely in Google Colab notebooks.
 Layout previews are plotted as 2D graphics before exporting.
+The notebooks are authored by Onri Jay Benally.

-(No need to download anything manually, just run the notebook(s)).
+No need to download anything manually, just run the notebooks.

 Note: This repository also contains some interesting fractal design layouts.